dfki-ric/pytransform3d/README.md

 The API documentation can be found [here](https://rock-learning.github.io/pytransform3d/).

-The docmentation of this project can be found in the directory `doc`.
+The documentation can be found in the directory `doc`.
-To build the documentation, run e.g. (on unix):
+To build the documentation, run e.g. (on linux):

 ```bash
 cd doc